Fastdruid/CDTVPiDrive/commands/commands.md

 ## Original ##
 ### 0x00 - Checkpath ###
 #### Description ####
+This is a newly discovered command for which there are currently no details.
 #### Options ####
 #### Returns ####
 Unsure.
 Not seen this yet.